 About Me

-I am an educator and scholar focusing on American Sign Language and Deaf Studies/Deaf Education.
-My theoretical research has focused on the linguistic and artistic achievements of the d/Deaf and Hard of Hearing community, while I have used applied action research to develop, implement, and evaluate programs that teach d/Deaf and hearing adults and children about ASL and Deaf culture.
-My current interests are in exploring the impact of service learning on language learning and cultural proficiency.
+I am an educator and scholar specializing in American Sign Language (ASL), Deaf Studies, and Deaf Education.
+My research encompasses both theoretical and applied approaches, exploring the linguistic, cultural, and artistic achievements of the d/Deaf and Hard of Hearing community.
+I have used applied action research to develop, implement, and evaluate programs that educate d/Deaf and hearing adults and children about ASL and Deaf culture.
+My current research interests focus on the impact of service learning on language acquisition and cultural proficiency.